Skyb0rg007/Gettext-CMake/README.md

     textdomain("domain-name");

-Note that if "locale-dir" is relative, the program must not change directories, as gettext needs to be able to load .mo files on the fly with setlocale.
+Note that if "locale-dir" is relative, the program must not change directories, as gettext needs to be able to load .mo files on the fly after a setlocale call.

-Then finally to test the program, making sure the directories are correct